microsoft/WhatTheHack/059-DatadogOnAzure/Student/Challenge-00-DASH.md

 To access the Azure lab environment for this hack, you will need to do the following:

-- Login to Spektra Systems' website with your email address and the password provided by your coach: [https://bit.ly/3dVFY9U](https://https://bit.ly/3dVFY9U)
+- Login to Spektra Systems' website with your email address and the password provided by your coach.
 - Copy the provided username & password for the Azure environment to an easy to access location on your workstation (Notepad, OneNote, etc).
 - Please be sure to copy the VM username and password as well.
 - Login to the Azure portal at: [https://portal.azure.com](https://portal.azure.com)